 I hope that enjoyed this English speaking tip about how to close a conversation!

 If you like this English speaking tip, you can get 70 more of them in this book, 71 Ways to Practice Speaking English: Tips for ESL/EFL Learners.
 It will help you speak English easily and fluently in no time.

 You can get the book on Amazon in both digital and print formats.
 Keep a copy on the bookshelf in your office for some serious inspiration when you need it.
 Or, read the digital version on the bus or subway when you’re going to work or school.

 Yes, it really is that easy to improve your English skills.
 Check out the book for yourself on Amazon:

 How to End a Conversation Politely

 More details about closing a conversation in English politely.
 Check out the useful video here:

 What do you Think About Closing a Conversation?

 Do you have any tips or tricks for how to close a conversation at work, school, or with friends?
+Or, just about speaking English in general?
 Leave a comment below and let us know.
 We’d love to hear from.

 Also be sure to share this article on Facebook, Pinterest, or Twitter.
 It’ll help other English learners, like yourself find this useful resource.